Epistimio/orion/docs/src/install/gettingstarted.rst

 streamline your machine learning workflow whether you are a researcher or engineer.

 Oríon is a black box function optimization library with a key focus on usability and integrability for its users.
-For example, as an machine learning engineer, you can integrate Oríon to your existing ML workflow to handle reliably the hyperparameter optimization and tuning phase.
+For example, as a machine learning engineer, you can integrate Oríon to your existing ML workflow to handle reliably the hyperparameter optimization and tuning phase.
 As a ML researcher, you can use Oríon to tune your models but also integrate your own algorithms to Oríon to serve as an efficient optimization engine and compare with other algorithms in the same context and